 Protect your rights and maximize your payout after a Michigan car accident.
 We answer key questions and show you how to build a strong insurance claim.

 Thanks to many advanced features, today’s cars are safer than ever before.
-However, there are still over 6 million car accidents in the United States each year. ¹
+Yet, there are still over six million car accidents in the United States each year. ¹

-The State of Michigan has it’s fair share of car accidents.
-Last year alone there were over 297,000 car accidents on Michigan roadways.
+Michigan has its fair share of car accidents.
+In one year alone there were over 297,000 car accidents on Michigan roadways.
 That’s over 800 car accidents each day! ³